Pandaqi/Pandaqi-Studio/pandaqi-studio/content/waitless-games/play/creature-quellector/_index.md

 Any single PDF is fine, actually.
 Pick the one with the four elements or colors you like the most!

-{{% boardgame-settings-container type="material" remarks="**Creature names** are randomly generated from a huge list of words and phrases.
-This means there might be 'unfortunate' combinations to some people, such as 'childkill', which I just can't prevent.
-I hope we can all see the humor in silly random names!" %}}
+**DISCLAIMER: Creature names are randomly generated** from a huge list of words and phrases.
+This means there might be "unfortunate" combinations such as "childkill", which I just can't prevent 100%.
+I hope we can all see the humor in silly random names!

+{{% boardgame-settings-container type="material" %}}

 {{< boardgame-settings type="game" local_storage="creatureQuellectorConfig" game_title="Creature Quellector" btn_label="Generate Material" defaults="true" >}}
   {{< setting-checkbox id="setting-multiType" text="Multitype?" remark="An expansion: some icons will become two types at once." >}}